bhandley/BH_Torque_examples/SE_exercise/README.md

 ### Launch Environment
 At first I launch the environment from the GUI.
-This phase alow me to make sure the Blueprint is correct and environment could be executed to preduce the required IaaC.
+This phase alow me to make sure the Blueprint is correct and environment could be executed to produce the required IaaC.

-Below is an axample of manual execution:
+Below is an example of manual execution:

 ![ssm blueprint](./ssm_bp_1.png)